travis-ci/docs-travis-ci-com/user/languages/julia.md

 ---
-title: Building a Julia Project
+title: Build a Julia Project
 layout: en

 ---

-### What This Guide Covers

 This guide covers build environment and configuration topics specific to [Julia](http://julialang.org) projects.
 Please make sure to read our [Onboarding](/user/onboarding/) and
 [General Build configuration](/user/customizing-the-build/) guides first.

-### Community-Supported Warning
+## Community-Supported Warning

-Travis CI support for Julia is contributed by the community and may be removed or altered at any time.
+Travis CI's support for Julia is contributed by the community and may be removed or altered at any time.
 If you run into any problems, please report them in the [Travis CI Julia Community Forums](https://travis-ci.community/c/languages/julia) and cc [@ararslan](https://github.com/ararslan), [@staticfloat](https://github.com/staticfloat), and [@StefanKarpinski](https://github.com/StefanKarpinski).

-For general Julia support on Travis CI go to the [Travis Community](https://travis-ci.community/c/languages/julia) or [Julia Lang Slack Channel](https://julialang.org/slack/) in the __#testing__ channel.
+For general Julia support on Travis CI, go to the [Travis Community](https://travis-ci.community/c/languages/julia) or [Julia Lang Slack Channel](https://julialang.org/slack/) in the __#testing__ channel.

-## Choosing Julia versions to test against
+## Test against Julia versions

 Julia workers on Travis CI download and install a binary of Julia.
 You can specify the Julia versions to test in the `julia:` key in your `.travis.yml` file.
 For example: